Cosibelimab-ipdl (Unloxcyt™)

 How to Take Cosibelimab-ipdl (Unloxcyt™)

 Cosibelimab-ipdl is given intravenously (IV, into a vein).
-Your dose and how often you receive the medication will be determined by your provider.
 Most often, you will receive this medication over 1 hour every 3 weeks.

-Tell your care team about all your medical conditions, including those that are autoimmune in nature (Crohn’s disease, Lupus, rheumatoid arthritis, etc.) as these can get worse with immunotherapy.
+Talk with your provider about other medical conditions you may have, including autoimmune diseases (Crohn’s disease, Lupus, rheumatoid arthritis, etc.) as these can get worse with immunotherapy.
 You should also tell your provider if you have had or plan on having a solid organ transplant, an allogeneic hematopoietic stem cell transplantation (HSCT), or any other surgery or condition that would lead to prolonged or lifelong use of immunosuppression.

 Tell your provider if you have had radiation therapy to your chest area or if you have a condition that affects your nervous system, such as myasthenia gravis or Guillain-Barré syndrome.

-Make sure your care team is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
-Steroids should be avoided while on immunotherapy unless directed by your care team.
+Tell your provider about all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
+Steroids should be avoided while on immunotherapy unless directed by your provider.

-This medication stimulates your immune system.
-Your immune system can attack normal organs and tissues in your body, leading to serious or life-threatening complications.
-It is important to notify your healthcare provider right away if you develop any of the following symptoms:
+This medication helps your immune system become more active so it can attack cancer cells.
+However, as your immune system attacks these cancer cells, it can also affect normal organs and tissues in your body.
+This can cause serious or life-threatening problems.
+Tell your provider right away if you have any of the following symptoms:

 Low Red Blood Cell Count (Anemia)